franzhcs/MapKitDynRoutes/README.markdown

 repainting all of those anytime.

 ## Features
 FFMapRoute(s) provide two classes that manage a growing route using an algorithm to aggregate points without having the polyline to be redraw/regenerated every time a new point is acquired.
 Furthemore, this set of classes, comes with a simulator that injects coordinates using a timer.

 ## How it works
 It works using an incremental way to add segments based on a integer factor.
-That value is called kAGGREGATION_FACTOR and its value is set to 3, by default (please, check _kAGGREGATION_FACTOR_ macro in _FFMapRoutes.h_).
+That value is called kAGGREGATION_FACTOR and its value is set to 3, by default (please, check "kAGGREGATION_FACTOR" macro in "FFMapRoutes.h").
 In order to explain it better, I'm going to drop you an example.

 Let's say the factor is 3 and the tracking begins.
 The segment sequence will be:

 A-B, B-C, C-D